grafana/agent/docs/sources/flow/concepts/components.md

 }
 ```

-> Components are referenced by combining the component name with its label.
+You reference components by combining the component name with its label.
-> For example, a `local.file` component labeled `foo` would be referenced as `local.file.foo`.
+For example, you can reference a `local.file` component labeled `foo` as `local.file.foo`.

->
-> The combination of a component's name and its label must be unique within the configuration file.
+The combination of a component's name and its label must be unique within the configuration file.
-> This means multiple instances of a component may be defined as long as each instance has a different label value.
+Combining component names with a label means you can define multiple instances of a component as long as each instance has a different label value.

 ## Pipelines